fspconsulting/ChatGPT-Carbon-SPFX/README.md

 - Clone this repository
 - Ensure that you are at the solution folder
-- Update the CarbonApiSummaryWebPart.manifest with you openai key and organisation (can be done later in the webpart properties if needed).
+- Update the CarbonApiSummaryWebPart.manifest with you  key and organisation (can be done later in the webpart properties if needed).
 - in the command-line run:
   - **npm install**
   - **gulp serve**